-Summer: Secure or in the case of the extremely able and gifted, Secure + level
+Summer: Secure or in the case of the able and gifted, Confident

 Not all children may reach Secure at the end of each year.
-Those children are to be tracked and interventions put in place in order to close the attainment gap.
+All children are tracked and interventions put in place in order to close the attainment gap for those children not working at the expected level.
 This will be done through pupil progress meetings.
 If a child reaches Secure in Spring term, the expectations is to widen and broaden the learning experiences in the year and to apply the knowledge learnt.

 Children in Y2 and Y6 will also continue to take the statutory end of Key Stage National tests.

 Reporting to parents

 Parents have the opportunity to discuss their child's progress at the parents' consultation meetings which are held in the autumn term and spring term.
 Following the issuing of end of year written reports, parents have an opportunity to meet with their child's class teacher and their next teacher at the end of the summer term.